arodr967/multithreading_fun/README.md

 1. `gcc -pthread -Wall -D PTHREAD_SYNC task1_2.c -o task1_2_sync`
 2. `./task1_2_sync <number_of_threads>`

-> NOTE: Some warnings might appear but they will not prevent the program from functioning.
+> NOTE: Some warnings might appear but they will not prevent the program from executing.

 Place output into a file by: